 How chat integration works

 Once you have chat integration enabled (see the next section), chat accounts will automatically be created for users of your Aurora Files installation.
-Chat accounts will use the same email and password as credentials, and the username will be generated based on email address - using its username part, and the first word of the domain part, separated with a dot.
+Chat accounts will use the same email and password as credentials, and the username will be generated based on email address - by default, it's username part and the first word of the domain part, separated with a dot.

 For example, chat user for email@example.com will be created with myname.thedomain username.